Skip to main content

 ✔ Gateway running pid=12345 port=18789 uptime=0m 12s

-If the gateway is not running, start it:
+If it is not running, start it:

 systemctl --user start openclaw-gateway